-- a minimum of six years of post-secondary study culminating in a master of architecture degree, which follows a bachelor's degree in any discipline and includes a minimum of three years of professional studies in architecture; or - a minimum of five years of post-secondary study culminating in a bachelor of architecture degree.
+- a minimum of five years of post-secondary study culminating in a bachelor's degree, except in Quebec, where the minimum is - a minimum of six years of post-secondary study culminating in a master of architecture degree, which follows a bachelor's of professional studies in architecture; or - a minimum of five years of post-secondary study culminating in a bachelor of architecture degree.

-In keeping with the principal of outcome-based Accreditation, the CACB does not restrict the structure of a professional Program and/or the distribution of its coursework.
+In keeping with the principal of outcome-based Accreditation, the CACB does not restrict the structure of a professional Program and/ or the distribution of its coursework.

-- specification of the degree(s) offered; - an outline of the curriculum of the Program describing how each performance criterion included in Section 3.11 is met and how the Program achieves its pedagogical goals; - a description of any Program components that are outside of the administrative purview of the unit or institution that is accredited; - a summary description of processes and requirements related to degree Program admissions that make up the Program, including those governing student applications for advanced placement; and - student admission assessments concerning advanced placement within the Program.
+- specification of the degree(s) offered; - an outline of the curriculum of the Program describing how each performance criterion included in Section 3.11 is met and how the Program achieves its pedagogical goals; - a description of any Program components that are outside of the administrative purview of the unit or institution that is accredited: - a summary description of processes and requirements related to degree Program admissions that make up the Program, including those governing student applications for advanced placement; and - student admission assessments concerning advanced placement within the Program.